Virgil Carter: Pro football career

-Carter was selected by the Chicago Bears in the sixth round of the 1967 NFL/AFL draft, After complaining about lack of playing time after the 1969 season he was waived by the Bears and briefly joined the Buffalo Bills.
+Carter was selected 142nd overall by the Chicago Bears in the sixth round of the 1967 NFL/AFL draft, After complaining about lack of playing time after the 1969 season he was waived by the Bears and briefly joined the Buffalo Bills.
 After Cincinnati Bengals' quarterback Greg Cook was injured during the 1970 preseason, Carter was traded by the Bills to the Bengals in exchange for a draft choice.
 He led the NFL in pass completion percentage in 1971 and was third in overall passing.
 His best game of that season was the opener, in which the Bengals defeated the Philadelphia Eagles 37–14.
 Carter completed 22 of 30 attempts for 273 yards, three touchdowns, and no interceptions.
 In the following year, he split time with Ken Anderson before Anderson took sole possession of the starting job.
 In 1973, the Bengals decided to go with Anderson as the starting quarterback, but Carter had to miss the entire season due to a broken collarbone.

 In 1974, Carter was traded to the San Diego Chargers for quarterback Wayne Clark, but opted to sign with the Chicago Fire of the new World Football League.
 The Chargers attempted to void the trade under the claim that Carter's collarbone had not healed, but the league approved the trade anyway.

 Carter was the WFL's leading passer in 1974 until an injury sidelined him in week eleven.
 He finished the season with 358 attempts completing 195 for 2629 yards.
 He threw 27 touchdown passes and was intercepted 16 times.
 The Fire offense in 1974 is compared today to the West Coast offense.